-This clinical course uses caring communication to explore patient life histories and experiences which are integral to relationship-based care of aging individuals.
-Students will utilize the nursing process to develop holistic nursing interventions to promote trust and establish a plan that considers principles of equity and diversity.
+This direct care clinical course uses caring communication to explore patient life histories and experiences which are integral to relationship-based care of aging individuals.
+By immersing themselves in different settings across the continuum of care for older adults, students will utilize the nursing process to develop holistic nursing interventions to promote trust and establish a plan that considers principles of equity and diversity.

 The course focuses on developing holistic, therapeutic, person-centered communication skills that are effective in promoting inclusivity, equity, diversity, and relationship-building with patients, families, and other health care professionals.
 Emphasis will be on exploring written, verbal and nonverbal communication, as well as, active listening skills.